kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

             retun activation.process.completed

 At runtime each node represented as a task :doc:`activation
 <viewflow_core_activation>` instance.
-Activation instance are
+Activation instance is
 responsible for precondition check, task and process state transition management, and next tasks instantiation.
 Each flow node could have own activation implementation, with any interface as you like.
-All build-in activations are very similar, ex, you can expect that all activations have methods `.cancel()`, `.undo()`, that cancels an active task, and revert completed respectivly.
+All built-in activations are very similar, ex, you can expect that all activations have methods `.cancel()`, `.undo()`, that cancels an active task, and revert completed respectively.

 .. code-block:: python